 Most recently, Dr. Murillo was elected President of the SOUTHERN CALIFORNIA CONSORTIUM OF HISPANIC-SERVING INSTITUTIONS.
 The SCCHSI is made up of all the regional community colleges and 4-year universities who are Federal Department of Education designated Hispanic-Serving Institutions in So-Cal, from Santa Barbara to the southern border.
 There are nearly 70 HSIs in the region, the largest in the US.

-Dr. Murillo has authored more than 80 publications, has presented at more than 120 professional conferences, and is the recipient of numerous awards, including NBC News Education Nation Thought Leader, the Outstanding Professor in Professional Growth Accomplishments, Outstanding Advisor, the Outstanding Young Alumnus Award by the University of North Carolina at Chapel Hill, Educator of the Year, the Outstanding Support of Hispanic Issues in Higher Education Award by the American Association of Hispanics in Higher Education, the California State University Forgivable Loan, the National Hispanic Scholarship Fund, the Southern Oral History Award, the prestigious Outstanding Dissertation Award from Phi Delta Kappa, Top 5 Outstanding Dissertation Award from the American Educational Research Association.
+Dr. Murillo has authored/edited more than 100 publications, has presented at more than 120 professional conferences, and is the recipient of numerous awards, including NBC News Education Nation Thought Leader, the Outstanding Professor in Professional Growth Accomplishments, Outstanding Advisor, the Outstanding Young Alumnus Award by the University of North Carolina at Chapel Hill, Educator of the Year, the Outstanding Support of Hispanic Issues in Higher Education Award by the American Association of Hispanics in Higher Education, the California State University Forgivable Loan, the National Hispanic Scholarship Fund, the Southern Oral History Award, the prestigious Outstanding Dissertation Award from Phi Delta Kappa, Top 5 Outstanding Dissertation Award from the American Educational Research Association.